 The Local Government Public Records Consultation Program provides consultation services to local governments for developing best practices in complying with the PRA.
 The Attorney General’s Office provides different levels of consultation services.
 Based upon the needs of the requesting agency, consultation may be via telephone, email, or in-person.
 Local agencies receiving in-depth consultations will receive a survey shortly after the consultation.
 Completion of the survey is required to participate in the program.

 The Attorney General’s Office has a small, dedicated staff supporting this program.
-The Attorney General’s Office will compile data on the number, type, and effectiveness of consultations to submit a legislatively-required report to the Joint Legislative Audit Review Committee (JLARC).
-JLARC will report the information to the Washington State Legislature.
-This program will end on June 30, 2020, unless extended by the State Legislature.
+The Attorney General’s Office will compile data on the number, type, and effectiveness of consultations to submit a legislatively required report to the Joint Legislative Audit Review Committee (JLARC).
+JLARC’s review is complete and the JLARC Audit And Study Report is available online.
+The program was to end in June 2020, but the legislature has removed the program’s sunset date.
+We are excited to continue our work with local governments throughout the state.

 Frequently Asked Questions (FAQ).